onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 > "The Lebowski theorem: No superintelligent AI is going to bother with a task that is harder than hacking its reward function." - [Joscha Bach](https://twitter.com/Plinz/status/985249543582355458)

+> "The Internet looks to me like the backbone of the emergent thing.
+I mean, the Internet is a huge and not fully comprehended cultural step that we have now totally committed ourselves to.
+It’s nothing less than the building of a thinking nervous system the size of the entire planet." - [Terence McKenna](https://www.organism.earth/library/document/valley-of-novelty#:~:text=the%20Internet%20looks%20to%20me%20like%20the%20backbone%20of%20the%20emergent%20thing.%20I%20mean%2C%20the%20Internet%20is%20a%20huge%20and%20not%20fully%20comprehended%20cultural%20step%20that%20we%20have%20now%20totally%20committed%20ourselves%20to.%20It%E2%80%99s%20nothing%20less%20than%20the%20building%20of%20a%20thinking%20nervous%20system%20the%20size%20of%20the%20entire%20planet.)

+> "There’s sort of a collective AI in Google Search, where we’re all sort of plugged in like nodes on the network; like leaves on a big tree.
+And we’re all feeding this network with our questions and answers.
+We’re all collectively programming the AI.
+And Google, plus all the humans that connect to it, are one giant cybernetic collective.
+This is also true of Facebook and Twitter and Instagram, and all these social networks.
+They’re giant cybernetic collectives." - [Elon Musk](https://www.organism.earth/library/document/human-civilization-and-ai#:~:text=there%E2%80%99s%20sort%20of,giant%20cybernetic%20collectives.)

 ██████████████████████████████████████████████████████████████████